holiday1994/RSG-Kingshot-Guides/Guides/Bear Hunt.md

 - [Sources for further reading:](#sources-for-further-reading)

 # General Tips
+- There are 2 different trap times that are scheduled via R4/R5.
+  - You can only participate in 1 trap so choose the one that fits your schedule best.
 - Lethality is the most important stat for Bear Hunt
 - The bear itself doesn’t inflict damage; the event is entirely focused on maximizing how much damage players can deal to it.
 - To maximize damage, only specific heroes should be chosen when joining a rally—most importantly the Joiner Hero.
   - This is the hero placed in the first slot of each squad.
 A rally can gain up to four additional skills from joiners, with each member contributing one.
   - If more than four joiners are present, only the heroes with the highest level expedition skills will be counted.
-> [!CAUTION] For this reason, it’s crucial to choose the right heroes when joining a rally and avoid unintentionally replacing a lethality or attack‑boosting skill with another ability, such as boosting defense
+    - For this reason, it’s crucial to choose the right heroes when joining a rally and avoid unintentionally replacing a lethality or attack‑boosting skill with another ability, such as boosting defense
-- There are 2 different trap times that are scheduled via R4/R5.
-> [!IMPORTANT] You can only participate in 1 trap so choose the one that fits your schedule best.

 # Leading a Rally
 - 3 Best Heroes, prioritizing heroes with lethality or attack boosting expedition skills